Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 - Only affects the **output amount** — resource costs stay the same.

-🔄 Requires reopening the Forge menu to take effect if toggled during gameplay.
+🔄 Toggling mid-game requires reopening the Forge menu for changes to take effect.

-**❗ Conflicts:** Mods that modify Bronze crafting output.
+**❗ Conflicts:** TripleBronze by KaceCottam or Triple Bronze JVL by Digitalroot.

 ---